 Instructions

-• Toss with your hands to evenly coat the oil (on garlic and basil leaves too)
+3. Drizzle with olive oil and sprinkle with salt and crushed red pepper.
+Toss with your hands to evenly coat the oil (on garlic and basil leaves too).

-• Pour tomatoes, garlic, and liquid into a food processor, pulse to get the right consistency (see note)
+5. Remove basil leaves from tray and discard (see note).
+Pour tomatoes, garlic, and liquid into a food processor, pulse to get the right consistency (see note).

-• Place in saucepan if needed to reduce liquid, simmer on low
+6. Place in saucepan if needed to reduce liquid, simmer on low and salt to taste.

 Notes